weronikaolejniczak/weather-app/README.md

 - I fetch the main weather data from the endpoint mentioned in the requirements: `https://api.openweathermap.org/data/2.5/weather` which doesn't return a forecast.
 So I call another endpoint to get it (3-hour for 5 days; hourly forecast is a Pro feature of OpenWeatherMap): `https://api.openweathermap.org/data/2.5/forecast`.
 In normal circumstances, I would negotiate using only the `/forecast` endpoint to show all data but for the recruitment challenge I preferred to follow the requirements.
 - E2E tests using Cypress, Playwright.
 For this application, especially since I do not own the back-end, unit and integration tests with mocked endpoints are enough.
 - I tried to follow Figma as closely as possible with some exceptions in responsitivity (like the sticky header on mobile) to save on time.
 I focused on implementing more functionalities over implementing them in detail to showcase versatility.
 In real circumstances or if I had more time, I would go for a pixel-perfect design.
 - I would add stories for all UI components to showcase the building component library and its usage.
 I decided to make Combobox an exemplary case because it's a component written by me using composition pattern and Context API.
+Source: https://www.w3.org/WAI/ARIA/apg/patterns/combobox/examples/combobox-autocomplete-none/
+- I would try to add internalisation as soon as possible.
+It takes seconds to use it but almost all apps end up getting translated when scaling.
+I've worked with `react-i18next`, `react-intl` and custom in-house solution integrated with Lokalise.

 ## How to run